 Open file

-The feature you’ll likely use the most, is Open file: open the Quick Open and start typing to find and open any file.
-You can append : or @ to immediately open a line or symbol in said file, e.g, dut.sv:16 opens line 16 of dut.sv while dut.sv@clk_gen opens the clk_gen module in dut.sv.
+The feature you’ll likely use the most, is Open file.
+Open the Quick Open and start typing to find and open any file.
+You can append : or @ to immediately open a line or symbol in the chosen file, e.g, dut.sv:16 opens line 16 of dut.sv while dut.sv@clk_gen opens the clk_gen module in dut.sv.